brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-16-the-shark-experiment.md

 [![shark.th.jpg](https://cdn.scrot.moe/images/2017/01/16/shark.th.jpg)](https://cdn.scrot.moe/images/2017/01/16/shark.jpg)
 [![shark2.th.jpg](https://cdn.scrot.moe/images/2017/01/16/shark2.th.jpg)](https://cdn.scrot.moe/images/2017/01/16/shark2.jpg)

 That is probably not the way to combine bump with normal map (it is killing the shader).
-The solution is probably to draw this "panel" lines directly to normal map.
+The solution is probably to draw this "panel" lines directly to normal map. < Besides baking, how?